TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

     ##  999:  1.33421477  0.2147001  1.3059844
     ## 1000:  0.48826897 -0.1454968  1.2999326

+So now that same location: `"<0x7f85af59c200>"` holds a data table with 3 variables.

-This approach means that if we make a new pointer (in essence a new name that points to the same data), then changes to one makes changes to the other.
+Importantly, this approach means that if we make a new pointer (in essence a new name that points to the same data), then changes to one makes changes to the other.
 This can be seen with us creating a new “object” called `dt2`.
 In reality, `dt2` just points to the same data that `dt` was pointing to.